straybiker/HA-load-balancer/README.md

 >Once the monthly peak consumption passes the set power limit of the loadbalancer, you can increase this limit to the new monthly peak via an automation.
 Do not forget to reset this at the beginning of the month.

 ## Future developments
-* Testing: adjust the power limit dynamically with the monthly capacity peak.
+- [ ] Testing: adjust the power limit dynamically with the monthly capacity peak.
 If you went over your initial setting, you may just as well consume this amount of power the rest of the month.
+- [ ] Testing: Autocalculate charger efficiency
-* Todo: make dependency on the car battery percentage optional, so others when another car charges, it is not depending on my car.
+- [ ] Make dependency on the car battery percentage optional, so others when another car charges, it is not depending on my car.
 This is also needed when another car is charging at my charger.
-* Todo: optimize for dynamic energy contracts
+- [ ] Optimize for dynamic energy contracts
-* Todo: provide this in an Home Assistant package.
+- [ ] Provide this in a Home Assistant package.

-* Maybe: option to limit to 1 phase in Eco mode
+- [ ] Option to limit to 1 phase in Eco mode
-* Maybe: a minimum charge power instead of switching the charger off.
+- [ ] A minimum charge power instead of switching the charger off.
-* Maybe: make it an HA integration
+- [ ] Convert to an HA integration

 ## Disclaimer
-The use of this automation is at your own risk!
-I take no responsibility for the outcome of the power consumption, the amount the car is charged or any damages that may come from using this automation.
+The use of this automation is at your own risk.
+The author assumes no responsibility for any consequences arising from the use of this automation, including but not limited to power consumption, the state of charge of the vehicle, or any damages that may result from its use.
+Users are advised to thoroughly test and verify the automation in their own environment before relying on it for critical operations.